cloudcake/laravel-sanity/docs/README.md

 ### Create subscriber event handlers

 Next we need to setup our subscriber to listen for events.
 Sanity fires off events based off of the runner name and its state.
 If the method does not exist on your subscriber, it simply does not fire the event.
+All runners configured in your configuration file will automatically fire off their events.

 For example, let's assume we have a runner named **UnitTest**, once the UnitTest runner has finished with success, Sanity will look for an event named on**UnitTest**Success, or on a failure it will look for an event named on**UnitTest**Failure, so we need to define these event methods: